patkajos/SAT-and-ACT-explanatory-analysis-/README.md

 ### Submission

-**Slides must be submitted to your GitHub submissions repo by Noon on Friday, March, 27.
-Your Jupyter notebook must be submitted to your GitHub submissions repo by Midnight on Friday, March, 27.**
+**Your Slides and Technical Report must be submitted by Friday, March 27.**

 Your technical report will be hosted on GitHub Enterprise.
 Make sure it includes: